ThinkTank

 The following dimensions are relevant to my work:

-Cultural diversity – Successfully integrating international talent and strengthening intercultural cooperation
+Cultural Diversity - Successfully integrating international talent and strengthening intercultural collaboration

-Leadership & responsibility – Recognizing diversity as a strategic success factor and actively promoting it
+Leadership & Responsibility – Recognizing diversity as a strategic success factor and actively promoting it

-Structural diversity – Clear strategies for sustainable integration and development
+Structural Diversity – Clear strategies for sustainable integration and development

 Jasmin Arbabian-Vogel, Managing Director, Interkultureller Sozialdienst GmbH